hamyhamz/kiwi-currency-converter/README.md

 * forex_python - For currency symbol to currecy code translation (modified)

 ## Running an application
-Run a `currency_converter.py` file with appropriate parameters, or `currency_converter_api.py` for appropriate behaviour.
+Run a `currency_converter.py` file with supported parameters, or `currency_converter_api.py` for appropriate behaviour.

 ## Parameters
 * `amount` - Specifies amount for conversion.
 Type: *FLOAT*
 * `input_currency` - Specifies input currency code.
 Format: *3 letters name or currency symbol*
 * `output_currency` - Specifies requested/output currency.
 Format: *3 letters name or currency symbol*
   *While using CLI version of application -h/--help option can be used for quick options listing.*

 ## Features
 Some currency symbols may represent multiple currency codes.
 Therefore: